Calvin-Jones3/MovieDB/README.md

 Instructions:
 ---------

--Open MySQL Workbench and run the "Local instance MySQL Router"
+- Open MySQL Workbench and run the "Local instance MySQL Router"

-   -User ID: root | Password: Password
+   - User ID: root | Password: Password

--Click "Data Import/Restore"
+- Click "Data Import/Restore"

--Select "Import from Self-Contained File" and choose IntermedixMovieDB.SQL
+- Select "Import from Self-Contained File" and choose IntermedixMovieDB.SQL

--Click "Start Import"
+- Click "Start Import"

--Run the C# program
+- Run the C# program

-   -WindowsFormsApp1/WindowsFormsApp1/bin/WindowsFormsApp1.exe
+   - WindowsFormsApp1/WindowsFormsApp1/bin/WindowsFormsApp1.exe

-   -or Open the visual studio solution and run from there
+   - or Open the visual studio solution and run from there

--Click the "Run SQL" button
+- Click the "Run SQL" button

    - This runs an SQL command to get the first daily start time of each movie

--Click the "Run Stored" button
+- Click the "Run Stored" button

    - This runs an SQL command that runs a stored procedure in the database, that returns all movies that are playing in theaters that are handicap accessible.